deeplearning-oop/2425-m1geniomhe-group-1/docs/report.md

         out.grad_fn_name = "MatMulBackward"
         return out
 ```
 Within each primitive operation, the operands are added to a set called parents.
 It must be a set since the same operand could occur more than once but it must be counted only once.
 Similarly, the operation name is stored in grad_fn_name.
 A _backward function is defined within each primitive operation to compute its gradient.
-The function is stored in grad_fn to be onyl executed when needed.
+The function is stored in grad_fn to be only executed when needed.

 Moreover, in the initial version (as in branches `prototype` and `prototype2`), the activation functions were also defined in the same format within Tensor to simplify testing.
-The forward method of the loss functions that inherit class Loss were also defined in the same format to contribute to the computation graph construction.
+The forward method of the loss functions that inherit class `Loss` were also defined in the same format to contribute to the computation graph construction.
 For instance, MSE was defined as follows:

 ```python
 class MSE(Loss):